 How long does it take to dry a load of clothes?

 If you are finding that it takes more than one cycle to dry a normal load of laundry then that means you do not have sufficient air flow.
 This lack of air flow is caused by a restriction in the dryer vent usually due to a buildup of lint.
 As more and more lint builds up you will get less and less air flow, which results in more dryer time in order to dry a single load of laundry.
+One of the popular places for lint to build up is a screen on your dryer vent.

 The problem with this, in addition to the fact that you have to spend more time and money, is the danger of a fire due to restricted air flow.
 Rick Hamilton of Supreme Dryer Vent Cleaning in Des Moines and Ames can show you exactly what your air flow is before cleaning with his “Air Flow Meter” and his “Air Vane Anemometer.”
 You will have the evidence you need to determine if your dryer vent line needs to be cleaned.
 Then, when the job is done, you will be able to see if the cleaning was done correctly by reading the results of the two testers mentioned above.